Simon220902/5x5-LED-display-text-scroller-for-Atmega168PB/README.md

 # 5x5-LED-display-text-scroller-for-Atmega168PB
-A basic text scroller for an LED-bitmap display made for an 8th grade internship at LOGOS APS.
+A basic text scroller for an LED-bitmap display made for an 8th grade internship at LOGOS Design.
 The code is written for the Atmega168PB on an Xplained Mini board.

 ## Here it is : )